atoms19/ILUS.CSS/README.md

 - `.card` -makes a card
 - `.pack` -used to add a margin and padding to any element
 - `.wrap` -gives the element a big margin bottom pushing the element underneath it down

+# positioning classes
+- `.center` -used on the parent element to center the child element
+- `.right` -used on an element to move it to the right
+- `.text-center` -centers the text
+- `.text-right` -aligns the text to right